Your ChatGPT Doesn't Know Your Clients

 The real test

-Here's how to know if your current AI tool is actually saving you time:
+Here's how to know if your current AI tool is actually saving you time — and how to tell the difference between a blank-slate model and something like FlyWhale:

 Track the time between deciding you need something and the AI producing something usable on the first try.